How To Become a Licensed Real Estate Agent in New York

 What If You Fail the State Licensing Exam?

-If you failed, you can retake the exam again and again until you pass.
+If you fail, you can retake the exam repeatedly until you pass.

-Note that each time you take the exam, there’s a $15 exam fee and you must go through the process of reapplying and scheduling for the exam.
+Note that each time you take the exam, there's a $15 exam fee, and you must go through the process of reapplying and scheduling.

 Step 7: Find a Sponsoring Broker